ALFiX01/ASX-Hub/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-AssistantX can be used on any PC running windows 10 and above.
+ASX Hub can be used on any PC running windows 10 and above.

 <p align="right">(<a href="#top">back to top</a>)</p>